Sheriff: Child's Skeletal Remains, 3 Abandoned Siblings Found In Apartment

-HOUSTON (AP) – The skeletal remains of a child, and three surviving siblings who appear to have been abandoned, were found inside an apartment in the Houston area, a sheriff said.
+HOUSTON (CBSDFW.COM/AP) – The skeletal remains of a child, and three surviving siblings who appear to have been abandoned, were found inside an apartment in the Houston area, a sheriff said.

+One neighbor told KTRK-TV in Houston that she complained — for months — about a bad smell coming from the apartment.
+The unnamed neighbor claimed nothing was done.READ MORE: Rescuers Find Body Of Missing Texas Man In Grand Teton National Park

 Deputies responded and found the teen, and two other siblings ages 10 and 7, living alone in the apartment, Harris County Sheriff Ed Gonzalez told reporters.
 The other child’s skeletal remains were also located.